Computational-conSequences/NCBIGenomes/README.md

 2. It can accept, after the first argument, a list of genome status [Complete|Chromosome|Scaffold|Contig].
 In the absence of this argument, the program willl retreieve all of them.

-So, for example, if the user wanted all the Complete prokaryotic genomes, this command would do (after running updateGenomeInfo.pl with no arguments):

-updateGenomes.pl prokaryotes Complete
+So, for example, if the user wanted all the Complete prokaryotic genomes, this command would do (after running updateGenomeInfo.pl with no arguments): updateGenomes.pl prokaryotes Complete

 There's no dry option, there's no much in terms of warnings, etc.

-If you want to try a small set of genomes:

-updateGenomes.pl prokaryotes Chromosome
+If you want to try a small set of genomes: updateGenomes.pl prokaryotes Chromosome

-The genomes are saved under the ncbi directory (for example ncbi/Protists).
+The genomes are saved under the ncbi director.
+For example, if you run: updateGenomes.pl protists

+The resulting genomes will be here: ncbi/Protists